Ibru Organization: Family members

-The Ibru family was close, with all members involved in the business.
-Cecilia Ibru lead Oceanic Bank but she was arrested for a multi-billion dollar fraud.
-She went to jail and was given a fine of about one billion euros.
-Cecilia Ibru had started her career at this corporation.
+The Ibru Dynasty is close with all members involved in the business.
+Cecilia Ibru led Oceanic Bank but she was arrested for a multi-billion dollar corporate fraud in 2010.
+She was sentenced and given a fine of $1.2B (£786m) in cash and assets Cecilia Ibru had started her career at this corporation.

-Talking at Michael Ibru's 80th birthday celebration in January 2011, his eldest son Oskar said "The only thing I can say about my family is that we grew up as team.
+Talking at Michael Ibru's 80th birthday celebration in January 2011, his eldest son Oskar said "The only thing I can say about my family is that we grew up as a team.
 We were like a bunch of broom sticks".

-Chief Michael Ibru helped his brothers with their education, gave them stakes in the Ibru organization and helped them to branch out on their own.
-Alex Ibru, chairman of Rutam Motors, met with newspapermen Stanley Mecebuh of the Daily Times of Nigeria, Dele Cole also formerly of that paper and Segun Osoba, formerly of the Nigerian Herald.
-With 55% funding from the Ibrus, they launched The Guardian in 1983, with Alex Ibru as chairman.
+Michael Ibru helped his brothers with their education, gave them stakes in the Ibru organization and helped them to branch out on their own.
+Alex Ibru, chairman of Rutam Motors, met with newspapermen Stanley Mecebuh of the Daily Times of Nigeria, Patrick Dele-Cole also formerly of that paper and Olusegun Osoba, formerly of the Nigerian Herald.
+With 55% funding from the Ibru family, they launched The Guardian in 1983, with Alex Ibru as chairman.

 Alex was minister of Internal Affairs from 1993 to 1995.

-Goodie Ibru, who had qualified as a commercial lawyer, became president of the Nigerian Stock Exchange and chairman of Ikeja Hotels.
+Goodie Ibru, who had qualified as a commercial lawyer, became president of the Nigerian Stock Exchange and chairman of Ikeja Hotels Plc (owners of the federal palace hotel & Sheraton hotels).

-Felix Ibru studied architecture in Israel, and after teaching at Yaba College of Technology established an architectural firm, Entering politics, in 1992 Felix became governor of Delta State.
+Felix Ibru studied architecture in Israel, and after teaching at Yaba College of Technology established an architectural firm, Entering politics, in 1992 Felix became the first executive governor of Delta State.

+In 2014, the Ibru Organization was listed by Forbes as one of the ten leading family businesses in Africa.
+Michael Ibru’s first son, Oskar Ibru, took the helm of the multinational organization in the late 1980s and has been responsible for steering the wheel since then.